MMMatth/Space-invaders/README.md

 # Space-invaders
-Firt game in POO
+Firt game in POO in python
-Project NSI